ccyip/docker-taype/README.md

 ## Coq formalization of the core calculus

-The Taype core calculus is mechanized in Coq (`~/taype-theories`).
-Note that the key statements of this formalization do not correspond to anything in the submitted paper yet, but the final version will include theorems of soundness and obliviousness (security guarantee).
+We have mechanized the Taype core calculus and its metatheory in Coq (`~/taype-theories`).
+The metatheory proofs do not correspond to anything in the submitted version of the paper, but the final version will include theorems of type soundness and obliviousness (our key security guarantee).

 To validate the formalization, run: